gustav-evensson/notice.js/README.md

 5. bottom-middle
 6. bottom-right

+To chanfe the way the notification slides in u can add th classes:

+1. slide-left
+2. slide-right
+3. slide-up
+4. slide-down

 There is also the options of adding the classes *dark* and *rounded*;

 The dark class gives the notifications a dark theme